Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

     return (a + b) * (a - b)
 ```

-We see here that the argument type of `name` and the return type are both restricted to `String`.
+We see here that the argument type of `a` and `b`, and the return type are both restricted to `Int`.
-If the value of `name` would not fit that type, `fn` would give an error at compile-time, `def` would crash the running program!
+If the value of `a` or `b` would not fit that type, `fn` would give an error at compile-time, `def` would crash the running program!

+" This is called a type annotation.
+This declaration says that the function argument text will contain only String literals.
+More importantly, it will never contain any other content than String literals.
+This gives the Mojo compiler a very important hint.
+Without such a hint, the Mojo compiler has to accommodate many different scenarios.
+For example, if we do not declare that the text is of type StringLiteral, it will have to assume that the text may contain numbers or other types of objects.
+Then it has to generate a very generic executable code that is able to handle many other types of values.
+However, when we tell Mojo compiler that the text will take only StringLiterals, it can generate a very specific and highly optimized code that handles only StringLiterals.

 Similarly, a missing return type specifier is interpreted as returning `None` (instead of an unknown return type). `None` means there the function has no return value.

 >Note that both can be explicitly declared to return `object`, which allows one to opt-in to the behavior of a def if desired.

 Both `def` and `fn` support raising exceptions, but this must be explicitly declared on an fn with the `raises` keyword, as shown in the following section.

+Benefits of fn over def:
+    - produce highly performant code
+    - to enforce program correctness, to enhance program safety and robustness

+Benefits of def over fn:
+    - to prototype something and you are not sure what types to use, you can leave that decision for a later time and focus on the algorithm itself
+    - when you really need the flexibility and dynamism of Python

 ## 6.2  An fn that calls a def needs the raises keyword